 In 2010, MCWD entered into an agreement with the MCWRA and CAW to jointly develop the Regional Desalination Facility, to be located adjacent to the MRWPCA treatment plant with an initial capacity of 10 mgd.
 The source water for the plant was to be seawater-intruded groundwater from the 180-Foot Aquifer.
 This provides a source of supply that does not involve an open ocean intake.
+Wells in the seawater intruded portion of the 180-Foot Aquifer would both capture seawater that is entering the aquifer, and mitigate the existing intrusion by drawing water back towards the coast.
 Under that agreement, MCWRA would construct and operate the well-field, MCWD would construct and operate the treatment plant and a portion of the transmission pipeline, and CAW would construct the remainder of the transmission main.
 Because a portion of this supply is Salinas Valley groundwater which cannot be provided to customers outside MCWRA Zones 2/2A, MCWD would to take that portion of the plant yield and reduce pumping from their existing wells.
 CAW would initially take the full desalinated seawater yield.
 When the potable demands in the Ord Community exceed the available groundwater allocation, MCWD may take desalinated seawater (in addition to the groundwater component), up to the limits established in the CWP EIR.
 Due to litigation over the validity of inter-agency agreements, the parties are no longer jointly pursuing the Regional Desalination Project.